 - Orange peel shrimp (hold the Hunan chili sauce; if you’re strict keto, then hold the oranges, too; make sure oranges don’t come from a can)

-Gluten-free (it’s a good idea to order all gluten-free dishes without the sauce to keep your carbs down; hold the rice and asked for steamed vegetables instead)::
+It’s a good idea to order all gluten-free dishes without the sauce to keep your carbs down; hold the rice and asked for steamed vegetables instead:

 - Gluten-free Chang’s chicken lettuce wraps (hold the rice sticks)